generativefm/generative.fm/README.md

 ### Audio

 This site uses [Tone.js](https://tonejs.github.io/) to play audio in the browser through the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 Most of the samples are provided by the [Versilian Studios Chamber Orchestra 2 Community Edition](https://vis.versilstudios.com/vsco-community.html).
+Other samples provided by the [Sonatina Symphonic Orchestra](https://github.com/peastman/sso).
 The [singing bowl samples](https://kasper.bandcamp.com/album/singing-bowls) were provided by [Kasper](https://kasper.bandcamp.com/).
-All other samples were recorded for the site.
+All other samples were specially recorded for the site.

-### Music Creation
+### Music

 Code for each piece can be found in [src/pieces](src/pieces).
 A few pieces are defined in separate [npm](https://www.npmjs.com/) packages; code for these pieces can by found by inspecting the `import` statements in [src/pieces/index.js](src/pieces/index.js) and locating the piece's repository [here](https://github.com/generative-music?utf8=%E2%9C%93&q=piece&type=&language=).

-### UI

-The interface uses [React](https://reactjs.org/) and [Redux](https://redux.js.org/).

 ## Installation